isi-metaphor/metaphor-adp/external-tools/Wiki-tools/README.md

 grant all privileges on database conceptnet to wiki;
 ```

-### known bugs
+### Known bugs

-1. get_paragraph.py: We can not support Russian caseinsensetive option due to 'ilike' in Postgresql is not support with Russian.
+1. `get_paragraph.py`: We can not support Russian caseinsensetive option due to 'ilike' in Postgresql is not support with Russian.
 So please initalized the first letter when you deal with Russian.

-2. similarity.py: Can not support Farsi, for we need to read .obs file to get the predicate.
+2. `similarity.py`: Can not support Farsi, for we need to read .obs file to get the predicate.
 However, these predicate is not native Farsi, but some English-letters, so can not calculate similarity.